jaromilfrossard/rstatsvideo/README.md

 <!-- badges: end -->

-rstatsvideo is a twitter-bot that share youtube video on R.
+[rstatsvideo](https://twitter.com/rstatsvideo) is a twitter-bot that shares youtube videos on R.

+rstatsvideo shares the new videos from the youtube channels in the files “data/list\_channel.txt”.